zzox/ggo23/diary.md

 also also just realized today i want to quit my day job.

 anyways, development is starting to get interesting.
 After going through some combat, i've realized how obtuse the movement is. maybe tiles should be a tad bigger? it's also been interesting because the systems are starting to feel solid.
 A snake bites a rat when it tries to bite me, now the rat is trying to attack the snake instead of me.
 I can sub out attacks for any actor and they'll work iterchangably. adding content is pretty simple and straightforward.

+# day 17

+busy day at work, met up with friends after work. not much time to program.

+# day 18

+think i'm going to take it easy this weekend. longer breaks, gotta run some errands. going to go ham this week (hopefully).

+went for a couple walks, did a little bit with ui and dungeon generation. met up with some friends again.